ome/omero-documentation/contributing/ci-bio-formats.rst

     :mergecijob:`BIOFORMATS-build`
     :mergecijob:`BIOFORMATS-image`

-        This job builds all the Bio-Formats artifacts using Ant
+        This job builds all the Bio-Formats artifacts using Maven and Ant

-    :mergecijob:`BIOFORMATS-build-docs`
+    :mergecijob:`BIOFORMATS-linkcheck`

-        This job builds the Bio-Formats documentation and runs the linkchecker
+        This job runs the linkchecker on the Bio-Formats documentation

     :mergecijob:`BIOFORMATS-test-repo`